jdittrich/userNeedResearchBook/text/dataAnalysis.md

 The basis for our analysis are the utterances or observations, usually represented by a line in your transcript, like:

->»I find it boring to move around all the text boxes again!«.
+>“I find it boring to move around all the text boxes again!”.

 <!-- NOTE some clarification/style in the following paragraph -->
 You will organize these hierarchically and group them if they may share a similar theme.